Liverpool prepare £27m Thiago offer as they step up pursuit of Bayern star | Goal.com

 Liverpool prepare £27m Thiago offer as they step up pursuit of Bayern star

-Liverpool are preparing to make a £27 million ($30m/$35m) offer to Bayern Munich for midfielder Thiago Alcantara, Goal can confirm.
+Liverpool are closing in on the £27 million ($30m/$35m) signing of Bayern Munich midfielder Thiago Alcantara, Goal can confirm.

-The Reds are stepping up their efforts to land the Champions League winner as Jurgen Klopp looks to add further quality to his midfield.
+The Reds are stepping up their efforts to land the Spain international, and a deal could even be completed this week.

-Contact has been made between the two clubs, with Liverpool increasingly confident that they can strike a deal with Hansi Flick's side for a player who will be out of contract in 2021.
+After months of speculation official contact has been made between the two clubs, with Liverpool confident that they will be able to agree terms both with Bayern and with the player, who is keen to move to Anfield.

-Any move for Thiago is not understood to impact on Georginio Wijnaldum's future, who is still part of the club's plans for the 2020-21 campaign despite strong interest from Ronald Koeman's Barcelona.
+Sources have told Goal that the Reds' move for Thiago is not dependant on any outgoings, despite speculation linking Gini Wijnaldum with a move to Ronald Koeman's Barcelona.
+Young striker Rhian Brewster has also been tipped for a switch away, with Sheffield United keen on signing the England under-21 star.

+Thiago's arrival, though, will provide a huge boost to the Premier League champions, whose sole business so far this summer has been the £10.8million signing of left-back Kostas Tsimikas from Olympiacos.

-Liverpool have been strongly linked with the Spain international throughout the summer, with Thiago having told Bayern that he wished to move on and seek a new challenge.
+With Thiago having told Bayern that he wished to move on and seek a new challenge, Liverpool have always been at the front of the queue to sign the 29-year-old, despite reports suggesting Manchester United and Barcelona were also interested.

+Klopp has remained tight-lipped on the reports, but dropped a hint last week when refusing to dampen the speculation at a press conference at Melwood.

-Indeed, Klopp has previously confirmed he is interested in taking Thiago to Anfield, telling reporters on September 11: "If I could invent a word now that would end speculation, I could become really rich!
+"If I could invent a word now that would end speculation, I could become really rich!" the Reds boss told reporters.

 "I can't end speculation as long as the transfer window is open, that's all I can say.
 Did I mention that Thiago Alcantara is a really good player?
 Long ago!